Blue Jays to Play in Buffalo Minor League Park Amid Pandemic

-The displaced Toronto Blue Jays will play in Buffalo, New York, this year amid the pandemic.
+The displaced Toronto Blue Jays will play in a minor league park in Buffalo, New York, this year after being turned down by the Canadian government and blocked to play in Pittsburgh by the state of Pennsylvania.

-The Blue Jays said in a statement Friday that the greater part of their home schedule will be played at Sahlen Field in Buffalo, home of the club’s Triple-A affiliate Buffalo Bisons.
-General manager Ross Atkins had previously said that if team could not find a major league park, Buffalo would be their most likely site for home games.
+The Blue Jays will play “home games” at Sahlen Field in Buffalo, home of the club’s Triple-A affiliate Buffalo Bisons.
+General manager Ross Atkins had previously said that if team could not find a major league park, Buffalo would be the most likely site for home games.

-The team looked for a major league stadium after the Canadian government declined to allow them to play in Toronto but was unsuccessful in securing a site.
-The state of Pennsylvania nixed a deal to play in Pittsburgh.
+The team sought a major league stadium after the Canadian government declined to allow them to play in Toronto but was unsuccessful.
+Pennsylvania health officials then rejected a deal to play in Pittsburgh because of risingCOVID-19 cases there.

-The Blue Jays' first game in Buffalo will be either on July 31 against the Philadelphia Phillies or on Aug.
+The Blue Jays' first game in Buffalo will be either July 31 against the Philadelphia Phillies or Aug.
 11 against the Miami Marlins.

-“We are extremely grateful to have a home in Buffalo this season, thanks to the openness, creativity, and partnership of the Buffalo Bisons, Major League Baseball, and Blue Jays staff, who have worked tirelessly to prepare us for games at Sahlen Field,” Blue Jays President Mark Shapiro said in a statement.
-“This process has no doubt tested our team’s resilience, but our players and staff refuse to make excuses."
+Health officials in Canada and Pennsylvania, however, were worried about frequent travel throughout the U.S., one of the countries hit hardest by the pandemic.

+Slugger Vladimir Guerrero Jr. expects the Buffalo’s park to favor pitchers because it is a larger field than the Rogers Centre in Toronto.

 Senate Democratic leader Chuck Schumer of New York urged baseball Commissioner Rob Manfred in a letter and call this week to pick Buffalo.